 - Loneliness, isolation

-- Difficulty making decisions, distractions
+- Difficulty making decisions; distracted

 - Feeling unable to function in your typical work and social life